Verified users can be nicknamed to their Roblox name and given a specific role upon verification.

 !VerifiedRole RoleNameHere, replacing “RoleNameHere” with what your role is called.

-!CreateVerifyChannel, which will create a channel category to give instructions to new members of your server.
+!CreateVerifyChannel, which will create an instructional channel for new members of your server.

 RoVer is an open source, drop-in Discord verification bot that will allow your members to safely authenticate their Roblox account on your Discord server.
 This empowers your Roblox community with the following advantages: